dtcenter/MET/met/docs/Users_Guide/installation.rst

 MET directory structure
 _______________________

 The top-level MET directory consists of a README file, Makefiles, configuration files, and several subdirectories.
 The top-level Makefile and configuration files control how the entire toolkit is built.
-Instructions for using these files to build MET can be found in Section :ref:`Install_Building-the-MET`.
+Instructions for using these files to build MET can be found in :numref:`Install_Building-the-MET`.

 When MET has been successfully built and installed, the installation directory contains two subdirectories.
 The bin/ directory contains executables for each module of MET as well as several plotting utilities.
 The share/met/ directory contains many subdirectories with data required at runtime and a subdirectory of sample R scripts utilities.
 The colortables/, map/, and ps/ subdirectories contain data used in creating PostScript plots for several MET tools.
 The poly/ subdirectory contains predefined lat/lon polyline regions for use in selecting regions over which to verify.
 The polylines defined correspond to verification regions used by NCEP as described in Appendix B. The config/ directory contains default configuration files for the MET tools.
 The table_files/ and tc_data/ subdirectories contain GRIB table definitions and tropical cyclone data, respectively.
 The Rscripts/ subdirectory contains a handful of plotting graphic utilities for MET-TC.
 These are the same Rscripts that reside under the top-level MET scripts/Rscripts directory, other than it is the installed location.